 Self-compassion

-Self-criticism and self-compassion
+Self-criticism versus self-compassion

 Self-criticism can be described as distorted and negative judgements about ourselves.
 It may involve constantly demanding more of yourself, thinking that you’re not good enough, or directing unfair and blaming thoughts towards yourself in situations where, for various reasons, you feel you haven’t met expectations.
 These self-critical thoughts are automatic and can become discouraging, reducing your motivation and sense of drive.